Cadillac CTS: Second generation (2008)

 GM presented the 2008 CTS at the North American International Auto Show in January 2007.
 The 2008–2009 base model featured a 3.6 L LY7 V6 with 263 hp and 253 lbft of torque carried over from the previous generation.
 A second engine, a new 3.6 L direct-injection V6 VVT engine with 304 hp and 273 lbft of torque was also offered.
 For 2010, the base engine changed to a 3.0L variable valve timing (VVT) V6 with 270 hp and 224 lbft of torque.
 A 6-speed manual transmission was standard equipment on the second generation CTS and GM's 6-speed Hydra-matic 6L50 automatic transmission was available as an option on all variants.
 On-demand all-wheel drive was offered with both engines when equipped with an automatic transmission.
-Suspension, braking, and steering improvements from the previous generation CTS-V were designed into the new standard CTS.
+Suspension, braking, and steering improvements from the previous generation CTS-V were incorporated into the new standard CTS.

-The second generation CTS was wider and longer than the original, measuring 191.6 in long, 72.5 in wide and 58 in in height.
+The second-generation CTS was wider and longer than the original, measuring 191.6 in long, 72.5 in wide and 58 in in height.
 Wheelbase remained unchanged at 113.4 in, but with a wider front/rear track of 61.8 / 62.0 in.
 Other changes included revised exterior, grille, headlights and taillights, side air extractor vents located forward of the front doors, nine-spoke 18-inch wheels, and high-performance brake calipers and rotors.
-Available features on the second-gen CTS included a Bose 5.1 surround sound system, GM's ESC system marketed as Stabiltrak, tire pressure monitoring system, navigation system with real-time traffic and weather data, integrated hard drive for music storage, swiveling headlights, and remote starting.
+Available features on the second-gen CTS included a Bose 5.1 surround sound system, GM's ESC system (marketed as Stabiltrak), tire pressure monitoring system, navigation system with real-time traffic and weather data, integrated hard drive for music storage, swiveling headlights, and remote starting.

-In 2008, General Motors anticipated relaunching the Cadillac brand in Australia and New Zealand with the second gen CTS, subsequently dropping the launch due to the 2008 financial crisis.
+In 2008, General Motors anticipated relaunching the Cadillac brand in Australia and New Zealand with the second-generation CTS, but subsequently dropped the launch due to the 2008 financial crisis.
 As a result, the entire batch of cars, less one, which had already been shipped to Australia were transferred to New Zealand and sold via selected Holden New Zealand dealers.
-One dealer ended up buying the entire stock and owing to their popularity, sourced further UK market spec models while the model was still produced in RHD.
+One dealer ended up buying the entire stock and, owing to their popularity, sourced further UK market spec models while the model was still produced in right hand drive.

-Midway through model year 2010, the small GM badges, used by the corporation company-wide, were dropped.
+Midway through the 2010 model year, the small GM badges, used by the corporation company-wide, were dropped.